clabrugere/rust-bandits/README.md

 In this paradigm, an actor is an independent entity that manages its own state and interacts with its environment - such as other actors - using asynchronous message passing only.
 Messages received are enqueued and processed sequentially within an actor, avoiding the complexities of lock mechanisms.

+In our system, the HTTP server interacts with a **Repository** that is responsible for managing the different experiments.
+It is not an actor to avoid contention.
+Instead, it stores a hashmap of experiment addresses, wrapped in a RwLock for concurrent reads and blocking writes.
+We assume the system will be used to access individual actors through message passing (so repository reads), and more rarely addition/deletion of experiments (repository writes).

-In our system, the HTTP server interacts with a **supervisor** actor that is responsible for managing the different experiments.
-Each experiment is an actor implementing some policy, handling the variant optimization.
-The supervisor either creates or deletes experiments, or simply dispatch a message to a running experiment.
+Each experiment is an actor implementing some policy, handling the optimization.
+The repository either creates or deletes experiments, or simply dispatch a message to a running experiment.
 This allows to have low coupling between experiments and to process requests for different experiments in a non blocking way.

-The supervisor periodically checks the health of the experiments it manages and can restart them from a past cached state if they become unresponsive.
 Individual experiments periodically send their state to a cache actor, that is also persisted to disk for recovery in case of an application crash.

 Finally, every request along with the response is processed by a middleware and sent to an **accountant** actor, responsible for tracking.
 It interacts with some storage to persist logs (such as a relational database) while not blocking the rest of the application.